stuartstaniford/permaplan/docs/open-landscape-description-format.md

   }
 }
 ```

+### Character sets and internationalization

+All JSON names in objects should be expressed in 8 bit ASCII characters, as should all JSON numerical values and JSON structure such as {, }, [, etc.  However, the contents of strings in values are expressed in UTF8 characters and thus may represent any language or alphabet that can be captured via UTF8.
+UTF-8 is as described in [RFC 3629](https://tools.ietf.org/html/rfc3629).

 ## Introductory Data

 The `introductoryData` section has metadata about the file and global information required to interpret the file.
 It has certain mandatory name/value pairs that must be present, and then others that are optional.
 We here take them in turn.